Developer Guide

 Alternative 1 (current choice): Use

-to locate the appointment in the appointment list. - Cons: The input does not show the date and time, so users have to scroll down the list to check whether the index points to the right appointment.
+APPT_INDEX.
+Otherwise, we need to create aDateTimeLoaderto locate the appointment in the appointment list. - Cons: The input does not show the date and time, so users have to scroll down the list to check whether the index points to the right appointment.

 - Pros: Easy to type.
 In this case, a user does not have to type in a long string to indicate the date and time.
 Easy to implement.
 We can find an appointment easily using the